magic3007/wechat-reminder/README.md

 optional arguments:
   -h, --help     show this help message and exit --title TITLE  Title of the message.
-The maximum length is 32.
   --desp DESP    Description of the message.
-The maximum length is 32KB.
 ```

 You can run the tool after any long-running command like deep learning experiments, so that WeChat will be notified when the command finishes running normally.